Obapelumi/adosearch/README.md

 }
 ```

-And then we can appply the search scope:
+And then we can apply the search scope:

 ```ts
 Post.query().withScopes((scopes) => scopes.search('life style'))